 In the wake of the deadliest mass shooting in American history, on the Las Vegas Strip, everyone is asking once again: What can be done to reduce the toll of gun violence?

-Two years ago, after a mass shooting in Roseburg, Oregon, BuzzFeed News asked researchers who have devoted their careers to studying gun violence.
+Two years ago, after a mass shooting in Roseburg, Oregon, BuzzFeed News asked researchers who have devoted their careers to studying gun violence about solutions.
 Their answers were encouraging: Saving thousands of lives every year is an achievable goal.
 But meeting that challenge will require both conservatives and liberals to look beyond their usual knee-jerk reactions.
 It's not a simple question of gun rights versus gun control.

 This, with some small updates, is what the experts had to say.